How we write dates

 A rational way of writing the date

 The oriental system for writing dates, then, is the only one that is logical.
 For example, the date '1986/12/26'.
-Starting from the left:
+One digit at a time starting from the left:

 • 1 thousand years; most significant digit,